Oirase Gorge: Japan’s Best Waterfalls & River Walk

 Byobu-Iwa (屏風岩)

-You probably won’t be able to see much of the sheer cliff in summer as the overgrown trees growing out of the cliff are covering the rock’s surface.
+As you can see from the photo, you won’t be able to see much of the sheer cliff from summer until the peak of the autumn foliage season.
+The overgrown trees growing from the cliff cover the rock’s surface.

-So, come to Byobu-Iwa between autumn to spring!
+So, visit to Byobu-Iwa between late autumn and spring!

 Flow of Ashura (阿修羅の流れ)